annushkalebedev/DExter/README.md

 # Testing
-The training script above already includes the testing.
+The training script above already includes the testing. (testing is run every 100 epochs of training.)

 First, open `config/train.yaml`, and then specify the weight to use in `pretrained_path`, for example `pretrained_path='artifacts/checkpoint/len300-beta0.02-steps1500-x_0-L15-C512-cfdg_ddpm_x0-w=0-p=0.1-k=3-dia=2-4/1244e-diffusion_loss0.03.ckpt'`.
 Or you can specify in the command line.